MicrosoftDocs/IIS.Administration-docs/IIS-Administration/api/request-tracing.md

 # HTTP Request Tracing

-HTTP request tracing is a feature of IIS that provides a way to determine exactly what is happening with a request.
-This includes any form of authentication, what handler was used, and how long each step took in the pipeline.
+HTTP request tracing is a feature of IIS that provides a way to determine what exactly is happening with a request.
+This includes any form of authentication, which handler was used, and how long each step took in the pipeline.
 Enabling request tracing is a useful way to diagnose unexpected or undesirable behavior.

 ## Feature Settings (/api/webserver/http-request-tracing)